machow/data-carpentry-r-ecology-lesson-datacamp/chapter1.md

 ---
-title       : Starting with data description : In this exercises, we'll import a dataset containing ecological data of animal species and weights.
+title       : Starting with data description : In these exercises, we'll import a dataset containing ecological data of animal species and weights.
 We'll then explore the data! attachments : slides_link : https://s3.amazonaws.com/assets.datacamp.com/course/teach/slides_example.pdf